soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

     Right f <*> r = fmap f r
 ```

-At some point, someone who will actually want to **inspect** the result
+At some point, someone will actually want to **inspect** the result
 and see if we got an error (with the `Left` constructor) or the expected value
-(with the `Right` constructor) by pattern matching on the result.
+(with the `Right` constructor) and they can do that by pattern matching on the result.

 ## Applicative + Traversable

-The `Applicative` interface of `Either` is very powerful, and can be combine
+The `Applicative` interface of `Either` is very powerful, and can be combined
 with another abstraction called
 [`Traversable`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Traversable.html#g:1) -
 for data structures that can be traversed from left to right, like a linked list or a binary tree.
-With these, we can combine an unspecified amount of values such as `Either ParseDigitError Int`
+With these, we can combine an unspecified amount of values such as `Either ParseDigitError Int`,
-As long as they are all in a data structure that implements `Traversable`.
+as long as they are all in a data structure that implements `Traversable`.

 Let's see an example: